Bubble Sort with Stability

 and 1, 1'

-remains unchanged, which makes selection sort a stable sorting algorithm.
+remains unchanged, making selection sort a stable sort.

 The specific code is as follows.
 You only need to modify the part of the selection sort code where elements are swapped: